Steel Dragon 2000

 Steel Dragon 2000 (スチールドラゴン2000, Suchīru Doragon Nisen) is a steel roller coaster located at Nagashima Spa Land amusement park in Mie Prefecture, Japan.

 Built by D. H. Morgan Manufacturing, Steel Dragon 2000 opened to the public on 1 August 2000.
 Its name derives from Chinese astrology and zodiac calendars in which the year 2000 represented the dragon.
 It broke several world records upon its debut, becoming the longest roller coaster in the world with a track length of 2479 m, as well as the tallest and fastest complete-circuit coaster.
-Although its height and speed records have been broken since its debut, it remains the longest coaster in the world.
+Although its height and speed records were broken relatively quickly after its debut, it remained the longest coaster in the world until that record was broken in 2025 by Falcons Flight.
 With a maximum speed of 153 km/h, it is tied with Fury 325 for being the fastest coaster featuring a lift hill.

 History

 In November 1999, Nagashima Spa Land announced that they would be building Steel Dragon 2000.
 It would be the second giga coaster to be built, following Millennium Force at Cedar Point.
 Steel Dragon 2000 officially opened to the general public on 1 August 2000.

 The ride originally featured trains built by D. H. Morgan.
 In 2013, Steel Dragon 2000 received new trains from Bolliger & Mabillard.